SteveSandersonMS/dotnet-ai-workshop/instructions/10_AgenticCorrectiveRag.md

 A **corrective retrieval-augmented generation (CRAG)** system reasons about the user request and the current context.
 It evaluates how supportive and useful the context is.
 If the context is sufficient to accomplish the task, the response is generated.
 Otherwise, the system will plan actions to cover the gap in the context.

 A classic approach here is to try to use in-house data, often a vector search as in basic RAG.
 After evaluating the context relevance, the system may choose to supplement the missing parts by searching the web using a search engine like [Bing](https://www.bing.com).
 Alternatively the system may generate a better query to probe again within the RAG element.

 In this exercise you will build on top of the earlier [RAG chatbot and tool calling example](./6_RAGChatbot.md) to implement a CRAG system.

+If you want to use **Bing** search tool you will need to provision keys, follow the instructions [here](https://learn.microsoft.com/en-us/bing/search-apis/bing-web-search/create-bing-search-service-resource).

 ## Project setup